Jak57/documentation/libvpx_optimal_parameters.md

 | 1 | 2 | 76.715 | |  |  |  | 158.044 |
 | 1 | 3 | 122.831 | |  |  |  |  267.404|

+## Findings
+If spatial layers are increased encode time increases.
+The effect of increasing encode time is visible in moderate and low-end devices where encode time exceeds 200ms for higher spatial layers.